Food and Wine Travel Guide to Australia

 Pacific oysters.

-• Sensory Market Experiences: Dive into Sydney’s food markets, where you'll find just-shucked Pacific oysters, blue swimmer crabs, and a parade of seasonal, local produce that defines the region’s identity.
+Just 90 minutes away, the Southern Highlands offers cool-climate wines like elegant pinot noir and mineral-driven chardonnay, paired with hyperlocal dishes such as foraged pine mushrooms served on sourdough.
+Dive into Sydney’s food markets, where you'll find just-shucked Pacific oysters with finger lime dressing and a parade of seasonal, local produce that defines the region’s identity.

 Highlights:

-• Sydney Fish Market Workshops: Learn seafood prep techniques and enjoy ocean-fresh tastings with crisp local verdelho.
+• Sydney Fish Market Workshops: Learn seafood preparation techniques and enjoy ocean-fresh tastings of sashimi-grade kingfish with crisp local verdelho.

-• Truffle Hunts in the Southern Highlands: Join trained dogs to uncover truffles, followed by gourmet lunches paired with earthy pinot noir.
+• Truffle Hunts in the Southern Highlands: Join trained dogs to uncover black Perigord truffles, followed by gourmet lunches paired with earthy pinot noir.

-• Indigenous Foraging Tours: Explore edible native flora and enjoy a bush-tucker feast with lemon myrtle, finger lime, and more.
+• Indigenous Foraging Tours: Explore edible native flora and enjoy a bush-tucker feast featuring lemon myrtle-infused barramundi.

-• Urban Distillery Tastings: Sample small-batch gins infused with Tasmanian pepper, river mint, and sea parsley.
+• Urban Distillery Tastings: Sample small-batch gins infused with Tasmanian pepperberry, river mint, and sea parsley.

 Hot air balloon experience.